capactio/capact/docs/investigation/workflow-rendering/README.md

 - [Go](https://golang.org)
 - Kubernetes cluster with [Argo](https://argoproj.github.io/) installed

-Currently there is a problem in Argo with referencing global artifacts created in nested workflows ([Github issue](https://github.com/argoproj/argo/issues/4772)).
+Currently, there is a problem in Argo with referencing global artifacts created in nested workflows ([Github issue](https://github.com/argoproj/argo/issues/4772)).

 To make this PoC work you need to apply the following diff to the Argo v2.11.7 repository: